csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 **Results**

-After querying a list of stations with their respective ids, I download the outcome as a CSV file to view in EXCEL (because some station names are cut off when viewing in Google Cloud BigQuery).
-A quick and up-close inspection confirms the source of duplicate data.
-Below is two primary examples showcasing duplicates by either having the different ids or names.
+After querying a list of stations with their respective id(s), the outcome is downloaded as a csv file to view in EXCEL (unfortunately, some station names were cut off when viewing the table in BigQuery).
+A quick and up-close inspection confirms the source of duplicate data: "(*)" and "(Temp)".
+Additionally, multiple ids are often found for the same station.

+Below are two primary examples showcasing duplicates by either having the different ids or names.

 | station_name | station_id |